Aging health dynamics cross a tipping point near age 75: Discussion

 \section{Discussion}

-We dynamically modelled health trajectories due to transitions in health attributes.
-This permit us to directly probe robustness and damage, and resilience and repair, for health deficits.
-We observed that both robustness and resilience decreased continuously with increasing age and worsening health, as measured by the FI ($f$).
-The behavior was captured in the behavior of the nullcline, which determines where average FI does not change with age.
+We dynamically modelled health trajectories from transitions in health attributes during aging.
+We directly assessed age and health effects in both robustness and damage, and resilience and repair, for binary health deficits.
+We observed that both robustness and resilience decreased continuously with both increasing age and worsening health, as measured by a summary measure of aging health -- the FI ($f$).
+The behavior was exemplified by the behavior of the nullcline, which determines how stable values of FI change with age, i.e.\ the population-level FI setpoint.
+At the stable nullcline, the average FI does not change.
 At young ages, robustness and resilience were sufficiently high that damage was uncommon and repair was swift, causing the nullcline to rest near $f\approx0.05$, leading to an accordingly small FI.
-At older ages, both robustness and resilience were lower and the nullcline and FI instead tended towards very large values, $f\approx 0.9$.
-Mortality typically resulted before these large values could be reached.
-The separation between young and old was well-defined near age~75, where a singular increase of the nullcline was observed.
-Age~75 represents a tipping point in the aging process, after which robustness and resilience are insufficient to meet the demands of stressors.
-Within our model the tipping point occurs because robustness and resilience are lost with increasing FI.
-Specifically, damage rate exceeds repair rate, permitting the FI to grow which further increases damage rate and decreases repair rate.
-This runaway process is inhibited only when the number of available undamaged attributes becomes small enough to balance the much higher probability of damage with the lower probability of repair.
-As a result, the nullcline increases very suddenly and only saturates just before $f=1$.
+At older ages, both robustness and resilience were lower and the nullcline instead tended towards very large values, $f\approx 0.9$ (mortality truncation masks these large values in observed data.)
+The separation between young and old was well-defined near age~75, where a singular increase of the nullcline was observed -- reflecting the sudden change in balance between resilience and robustness.

+Within our model the tipping point occurs because robustness and resilience are degraded with increasing FI.
+Once damage rate exceeds repair rate the FI growth can accelerate -- which further increases damage rate and decreases repair rate.
+This runaway process is inhibited when the number of undamaged attributes becomes small enough to balance a higher probability of damage with a lower probability of repair.
+The age dependence of damage and repair determines when the transition occurs, while the FI dependence determines how sharp the transition is.
+We observe that the nullcline increases very suddenly and only saturates just before $f=1$.
 The effect is captured by the model by the critical value $\Delta_f \equiv d_f-r_f = \Delta_f^\ast \equiv 4$.
-Nevertheless, individual FI drifts relatively slowly towards the saturated nullcline, reflecting that health transitions result from relatively rare events such as illnesses \cite{Lees2020-ze} or falls that result from external stressors.
-This means that individuals past their tipping point age can still maintain good health before the stressors of everyday life drive them towards a high FI and ultimately death. ``Healthy aging'' \cite{Michel2017-eo} in these populations past age~75 is therefore predicted to require mitigation of environmental stressors, such as vaccination or removal of environmental fall hazards.
-Crossing the tipping point dramatically increases risk for and accumulation of health deficits if stressors are not reduced.